top of page

 History

-I'm turning more often to writing history, something I have always done in my blog.
-History is a lifetime passion.
-Writing about it is a new level of learning about it.
+It's a lifetime passion.
+Writing about it is a new level of learning.
 It requires something different of me.
 Please read my essay about "Perspective".

 “For my part, I am not sure; my mind is not made up one way or the other … but to conclude, I say this: if he was good we have seen in our day a great prophet; if bad, a very great man ….”